 A stained glass I photographed in one of the chapels of the York Minster in England >>>.
 The face of the figure left was removed.
 The only one in tact is the one on the right hand side.
 The beheading took place as England changed from Catholicism to Anglicanism.

 And yet another example.
 Sightseeing in Rome we are often told by the guides that through ages using old artifacts as a source of building materials was a common practice in Rome.
 But sometimes, these were not just building materials.
 Visiting the Pantheon, we focus simply on its great decorations.
 But something is missing.
 These are the bronze reliefs that once decorated the ceiling of the dome.
-Some time ago these were cut out and treated as source of bronze that was given to Bernini so he could have made the famous papal altar in the St. Peter’s Basilica.
+Some time ago (during the reign of Pope Urban VIII) these together with bronze adorning, which covered the columns and ceiling of the Portico, were cut out, melted and used to build canons for the Castel Sant’Angelo as well as the Baldachin above St Peter’s tomb in St Peter’s Basilica (by Bernini).

 The Pantheon of Rome.
 Looking up we barely expect that some time ago the dome was stripped of bronze reliefs.